-- The award name and date must be correct. - The name(s) of the royalty giving the award must be correct. - The text must be standard (or composed of standard parts (as listed in the Mix-and-Match section) or have been approved in advance by the Kingdom Scribe. - The signature(s) must be those of the people giving award if at all possible.
-When this is not possible, please contact the Kingdom Scribe or the White Stag Principal Herald. - The scroll must be reasonably neat (no blatant paint smears, large ink blots or handprints)
+- The award name and date must be correct. - The name(s) of the royalty giving the award must be correct. - The text must be standard (or composed of standard parts (as listed in the Mix-and-Match section) or have been approved in advance by the Kingdom Scribe. - The signature(s) must be those of the Royalty giving the award if at all possible.
+When this is not possible, please contact the Kingdom Scribe or the White Stag Principal Herald. - The scroll must be reasonably neat (no blatant paint smears, large ink blots or handprints). - The illumination must contain no restricted design elements (see page ???).